Stuffed Gluten Free Potato Pancakes with a variety of fillings

 Ingredients:

-• Fine sea salt and white pepper, to taste (black pepper is acceptable)
+- Fine sea salt and white ground pepper, to taste (black pepper is acceptable)

-• 8 - 12 Tablespoons cheese (or Daiya, or Follow Your Heart vegan cheese*), shredded (optional)
+- 8 - 12 Tablespoons cheese (or Daiya vegan cheese*), shredded (optional)

 Instructions:

-3. Boil until tender.
+- Boil until tender,about 15 minutes.
 Be careful not to overcook to avoid mushy potatoes.
 You'll know when they are done when you can stab a steak knife deep into them easily.
-If they break when you stab them they are overcooked.
+(If they break when you stab them they are overcooked.
+In this case, use very little milk or omit it completely when creaming them.)

-5. If using a food processor (my favorite tasting mashed potatoes) "pulsate" them until you no longer see any chunks of potatoes.
+- If using a food processor (my favorite tasting mashed potatoes, but very starchy) "pulsate" them until you no longer see any chunks of potatoes.
 You want them to be nice and creamy.

-7. Once the potatoes are cold form some into patties, like a hamburger patty, accept thinner.
+- Once the potatoes are cold, form some into patties (extra thin if you plan of stuffing them), like a hamburger patty, except thinner.

-9. Make another thin patty; cover the first one and smear the mashed potatoes downward to seal.
+- Make another thin patty; cover the first one and smear the mashed potatoes downward to seal the edges.

-10. Preheat a buttered non-stick frying pan tablespoon of butter.
-Get it nice and hot, but not smoking; on about medium high heat.
+- Preheat a buttered non-stick frying pan with 1 tablespoon of butter.
+Get it nice and hot, but not smoking; on about medium-high heat.

 Tips